-Late Night Hosts Have A Field Day With Celebrity College Admissions Scandal
+Late-Night Hosts Have A Field Day With Celebrity College Admissions Scandal

 On The Daily Show, Trevor Noah called it the biggest story to hit American colleges “since the invention of the red solo cup.”

-Over on Late Night, Seth Myers called the scandal “the second-worst thing” Loughlin has done, and flashed an image of the Full House reboot Fuller House on screen.
+Over on Late Night, Seth Myers called the scandal “the second-worst thing” Loughlin has done and flashed an image of the Full House reboot, Fuller House, on screen.

 And on Jimmy Kimmel Live, the host took a poke at Loughlin’s Aunt Becky character as well, suggesting that Beyonce may have known something the rest of us didn’t all along.